Club 33 is One of the Most Exclusive Places in the World

 How to Become a Member?

 The second way to get into Club 33 is simply just know someone.
 Networking works wonders and having a connection who also has a Club 33 membership has its benefits.
-Just like the Magic Castle in Hollywood, you can join club members for a fancy dinner, only if you are invited by an existing member.
+Just like the Magic Castle in Hollywood, you can visity while accompanying a member.
 However, they’ll need to make a reservation in your honor beforehand.
-In case you were wondering, meals served at the club will run you approximately $150 plus the steep costs of fancy cocktails.
+In case you were wondering, meals served at the club will run you approximately $150.
+Fancy cocktails will burn more money should you choose to drink.
 I mean, if you’re fortunate enough to afford a membership, money is no option anyway, right?

-If you don’t want to dish out tens of thousands of dollars and don’t have any connections, there’s a certain exception.
-Just be famous!
-Oftentimes, celebrities will be allowed to wine and dine at Club 33‘s secluded location as it’s tucked away from the massive crowds.
-This is usually where you’ll find the movie stars who are showing up for a premiere of their new Disney flick, or those who are just there to spend time with the family.
+If you don’t want to dish out tens of thousands of dollars and don’t have any connections, there’s a certain exception — just be famous!
+Oftentimes, celebrities will be allowed to wine and dine at Club 33‘s secluded location.
+Its conveniently tucked away from the massive crowds.
+This is usually where you’ll find the movie stars who are showing up for a premiere of their new Disney flick!

 The Origins of Club 33